naxrohan/employee_management/README.md

 ## Employee Management CRUD
 - Main Entities for which CRUD is working
+- Custom Laravel Requests, to validate the API inputs
 - Factory & seeders created for below entities
 - UI created using ReactJS & Bootstrap
     - Employee